clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/autospec.rst

 Test directly on a development machine
 ======================================

-The |CL| development tooling also includes a method to extract autospec created RPMs locally onto a |CL| development system for testing.
-Extracting a RPM directly onto a system  offers quicker testing, however conflicts may occur and responsibility to remove the software after testing is up to the developer.
+The |CL| development tooling also includes a method to extract autospec-created RPMs locally onto a |CL| development system for testing.
+Extracting an RPM directly onto a system  offers quicker testing, however conflicts may occur and responsibility to remove the software after testing is up to the developer.

 To test an autospec created package directly on the |CL| development system: